kuma35/thinking-forth-jp/sphinx/chapter7.rst

-Programmers unaccustomed to a language in which data can be passed implicitly don’t always utilize the stack as fully as they should. suggests the reason may be that beginning Forth users don’t trust the stack [ham83]_.
+Programmers unaccustomed to a language in which data can be passed implicitly don’t always utilize the stack as fully as they should.
+Michael Ham suggests the reason may be that beginning Forth users don’t trust the stack [ham83]_.
 He admits to initially feeling safer about storing values into variables than leaving them on the stack.
 “No telling *what* might happen with all that thrashing about on the stack,” he felt.

 It took some time for him to appreciate that “if words keep properly to themselves, using the stack only for their expected input and output and